markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/basic-unit-test.md

-As with the check logic, there's some great sample code for the unit tests in the [Datadog documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/#writing-tests).
-Go ahead and paste that code into `dd/integrations-extras/awesome/tests/test_awesome.py`{{open}}, replacing the existing code in that file.
+As with the check logic, there's sample code for the unit tests in the [Datadog documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/#writing-tests).
+This code is also provided in the lab environment here: `example_test_awesome.py`{{open}}.
+Paste that code into `dd/integrations-extras/awesome/tests/test_awesome.py`{{open}}, replacing the existing code in that file.

+Take a moment to review what the code is doing.
+The test (`test_config`) is testing that the different configuration cases are handled appropriately.
+The first test ensures that a `ConfigurationError` is raised when an empty configuration is provided.
+The second and third tests ensure that the same happens when only the `url` or only the `search_string` is present.

+Lastly, it tests the check with a correct configuration, which should not raise any kind of error.

-And, as before, here are some good questions to ask yourself about that code:
+And, as before, here are some questions to ask yourself about that code:
 <details>
   <summary>What's being imported?
 What purpose might it serve?</summary>